SoumiDas/TMCOSS/README.md

 Pre-given:

-1. The loss values obtained using the model.
+1. The loss values obtained using the driving model.
 2. Neighbour files from existing set.
 3. Similarity values for the sample data.